LoopKit/loopdocs/docs/faqs/loop-faqs.md

 ## How often do I need to get on the computer for Loop?

 When you use the Browser Build method, the initial configuration is best done on the computer.
-After that, the process should work automatically to build and upload the build to TestFlight once a month, or when a new release is published.
+After that, the process can be done on a phone or any other device from any location with internet access.
+For the Loop app only, the automated build process is disabled by GitHub (https://loopkit.github.io/loopdocs/browser/automatic/#manual-action-for-automatic-build).
+It is recommended that you update your build and install from TestFlight monthly.

-After that, the tasks you need to do can be completed in a few minutes on your phone.
+At a minimum:

-* Update the app on your phone from TestFlight (minimum of once every 90 days)
+* Update the app on your phone from TestFlight at least once every 90 days
 * Make sure the TestFlight builds are being automatically generated
 * Sign Developer License agreements when prompted